lukso-network/docs/docs/standards/universal-profile/06-lsp5-received-assets.md

 One way to solve this problem is to create generic metadata keys that would register in the smart contract storage a) how many different tokens you own and b) the address of the transferred token contracts.

-## What does this standard represent ?
+## What does this standard represent?

 :::success Recommendation